h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ### Create Environment Directory Structure in EC2 Instance

-Next, we recommend creating the following environment directory structure in your EC2 instance since it will make it easier to follow along with the rest of the deployment tutorials.
-If you already have it from the other tutorials, you can skip this step.
+Next, we recommend creating the following environment directory structure in your EC2 instance since it will make it easier to follow along with the rest of the deployment self-paced courses.
+If you already have it from the other self-paced courses, you can skip this step.
 To create the environment directory, run the following commands:

 ```bash
 # Create directory structure for model deployment projects (covers MOJO and Python)